Image Credit: Valentin Valkov/Shutterstock.com

 There are numerous uses for spectrology in the dairy sector.
-Fluorescence spectroscopy is used to test milk content for fat, proteins, carbohydrates, water content and minerals.
-The traditional chemical techniques of analysis require laboratory equipment, specialized personnel, and are mostly destructive in methodology.
+Fluorescence spectroscopy is used to test milk content for fat, proteins, carbohydrates, water content, and minerals.
+The traditional chemical techniques of analysis require laboratory equipment, specialized personnel, and are most destructive in methodology.
 The constituents of milk products are usually studied in the NIR (800-2500 nm) and UV (185-210 nm) wavelength ranges.

-Research conducted by a team at the University of Food Technologies in Plodiv, Bulgaria is aimed, in part, at giving inspectors a tool to control the proliferation of milk products adulterated with the inclusion of sugars, vegetable fats and foreign proteins10.
+Research conducted by a team at the University of Food Technologies in Plovdiv, Bulgaria is aimed, in part, at giving inspectors a tool to control the proliferation of milk products adulterated with the inclusion of sugars, vegetable fats, and foreign proteins10.

 The French company Spectralys Innovation, along with Actalia, a center of expertise for the food industry, has designed the Amaltheys, a commercial fluorescence analyzer for evaluating denatured whey proteins in cheese milk.
 This system enables cheese producers to check curd coagulation and standardize cheese production yields11.